cschlote/acme-lw-d/README.md

 ## Lightweight ACME Client written in the D computer language

 This project is yet another [_Let's Encrypt_](https://letsencrypt.org) client.
 It has the following properties.

 * It is written in the D computer language.
-* WIP: The main artifact is a D static library.
 * A commandline tool provides all operations of RFC855 as best as possible
-* Tries to be a good example of D programming.
-It hast ddoc and unittest support.
+* It hast ddox and unittest support.

 #### Building and Installing

 Building requires dub, openssl and curl.
-On Debian based systems this will install them.
+On Debian based systems you can install them with:
 ```
 apt-get install dub libssl-dev libcurl4-gnutls-dev
 ```

-On Red Hat based systems this will do it.
+On Red Hat based systems use this:
 ```
 yum install dub openssl-devel curl-devel
 ```

 To build and install run:
 ```